Updated for 2026 — reflects current Companies House rules, HMRC expectations, director privacy updates, and UK bank onboarding realities.

 Under the Companies Act 2006, the registered office must be:

-- A physical address that can receive documents
+- A physical address capable of receiving documents

 - Suitable for the service of legal documents